mellarchy/xeeg/xeeg-docs/docs/tutorial-basics/installation-guide.md

 ### Windows
 - Download the executable (.exe) binary from the [binary downloads page](/docs/extras/downloads)

-- Run md %USERPROFILE%\xeeg in your terminal and copy the download file to this location.
+- Run md %USERPROFILE%\xeeg in your terminal and copy the downloaded file to this location.
 ***If you would like to see what this location is, run `echo %USERPROFILE%\xeeg\xeeg.exe`*** Hence your binary will be located at `%USERPROFILE%\xeeg\xeeg.exe`